-Matusadona National Park is found on the shores of Lake Kariba and made a hunting-free zone in 1958 before the dam was built.
+Matusadona National Park safari lodges are all eco-friendly and put you right in the beauty of the African bush.
+The park is found on the shores of Lake Kariba and was made a hunting-free zone in 1958 before the dam was built.

 It became a Game Reserve in 1963, and in 1975 was made a National Park.
 The Park covers 1 400 square kilometers containing a diverse range of wildlife and vegetation.

 Before the lake was built, Matusadona was a large wilderness with limited access to most of its interior.
 With the lake came big ecological changes with the lakeshore increasing the large mammal populations in the area, particularly the elephant and buffalo.